PotatoSniper/Potato_Bot/README.md

   ✔️ HoneyPot Checker<br>
   ✔️ Efficient Code<br>

-**Do not turn off bot if first purchase transaction fails, it might be due to trading is disabled.
+**⚠️Warning: Do not turn off bot if first purchase transaction fails, it might be due to trading is disabled.
 The bot will continue to scan mempool for owner&contract interactions.**

 Telegram Mode (LINK/ID):
   ✔️ Scrape Contract Address Only From Admin